 Either way, the billionaire class is less than 1% of the population, so their power is enormously out of proportion to the power of the voting public.
 This is why both parties cater to the billionaires, the real ruling class.
-(The 20 wealthiest people in the US own more than half of the total US population.
+(The 20 wealthiest people in the US have more wealth than the lower half of the total US population.
 Does “ruling class” sound like an exaggeration to you?)

 Both parties will use diplomacy and military intervention as needed to keep America in political and economic power over the rest of the world.
 Lyndon Johnson was as big a hawk as Ronald Reagan, and did far more damage in Vietnam than Reagan did in Central America.
 Barack Obama has been more restrained than his predecessor George W. Bush, but expanded the use of drones for assassination, and has bombed extensively in Iraq, Yemen, Somalia, and Syria, countries with which we are not technically at war.

-What would change is that one tiny group of people wouldn’t own all the places where we work, people who do none of the work yet reap the wealth that we create.
+What would change is that one tiny group of people wouldn’t own all the places where we work, people who do none of the work yet, a key all the rules and reap all the wealth that we create.

 Under socialism, some of your compensation would not need to be given to you individually.
 If we all have health care, you don’t need money to pay for a separate insurance policy.
 If child care is freely available, we don’t need to earn enough money to pay for that.
 If higher education is free, you don’t have to go into debt to go to college.